 Optimize Moisture with Humidifiers or Dehumidifiers

-Um, don’t those two systems do exactly the opposite of each other?
-Why would I install one over the other?
-For home comfort, it’s recommended to have the humidity levels between 35% and 50%.
+Um, don’t those two systems do literally the opposite of each other?
+Why would I install one instead of the other?
+For home comfort, humidity levels should be between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
-Not enough humidity can cause dry skin, sinus sickness, cracking wood and sore throats.
+Too little humidity can lead to cracked skin, sinus illness, cracking wood and sore throats.
 Depending on what climate you live in, you most likely have too much or too little humidity.

 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
 Don’t exclude your ducts during this refreshing time.
-Since the majority of our in-home air arrives through our duct system, it’s vital to keep it from getting dirty with bacteria, mold, and dust.
-When you have your ducts cleaned, ask the technician to check for duct leaks, as well.
-Leaks in the duct system can cause additional contaminants to enter your air and flow throughout your home.
-Guaranteeing they are clean and maintained will help keep your air clean and your loved ones safe.
+Since most of our in-home air arrives through our duct system, it’s important to keep it from getting dirty with bacteria, mold, and dust.
+When you have your ducts cleaned, ask the technician to check for duct leaks, too.
+Leaks in the duct system can cause more contaminants to enter your air and flow throughout your home.
+Guaranteeing they are clean and maintained will help keep your air clean and your family safe.

-With the move to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
+With the move to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our hvac systems work to keep our home comfortable.
 Energy-efficiency is a wonderful thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
-This can cause the air to become stationary and contaminants (indoor air pollution) are remaining inside your home’s air – the air your family breathes.
+This can cause the air to become stationary and contaminants (indoor air pollution) are remaining inside your home’s air – the air you breathe.
 An air ventilation system observes indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
-This can add 5% to 10% more fresh air each hour, lowering the concentration of airborne contaminants.
+This can add 5% to 10% more fresh air every hour, lowering the concentration of airborne contaminants.

 Get A Home Health Report

-During your next Precision tune-up, request a complete indoor air quality report from your air conditioning contractor.
-An expert AC company like Service Experts will provide a copy of your report with professional guidance to address these and other air concerns in your home.
+During your next air conditioning tune-up, request a complete indoor air quality report from your air conditioning contractor.
+An expert AC company like Service Experts will provide a copy of your report with professional guidance to address these and other air issues in your home.

-So, yes, it’s frightening to know that your children are being exposed to scary respiratory diseases but next time you get that message from your childs’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.
+So, yes, it’s frightening to know that your children are being exposed to scary respiratory diseases but next time you get that message from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.